-In the past, elderly persons with mild anemia (i.e., Hgb >10 g/dL) have not received much attention from the medical community.
-Clinicians traditionally have not treated mild anemia, as it was considered to be a natural consequence of aging.
+In the past, elderly persons with mild anemia (i.e., Hgb > 10 g/dL) have not received much attention from the medical community.
+Clinicians traditionally have not treated mild anemia, as it was considered a natural consequence of aging.
 However, it is now known that even mild anemia is associated with increased hospitalization and mortality in the elderly [11].

 Chronic severe anemia in the elderly may lead to cardiac functional abnormalities.
 The reduction in tissue oxygen delivery and the compensatory tachycardia that invariably follows may, in time, lead to impaired ventricular systolic function [16].
-Cardiac function may decline in persons without heart disease when Hgb levels fall below 7-10 g/dL.
+In persons without heart disease, cardiac function begins to decline when Hgb levels fall below 7-10 g/dL.
 In the presence of heart disease, the Hgb level should be kept above 10 g/dL [16].